Sharpryan20/ci-project-2/README.md

 -   Go to settings

--   Scroll down to "GitHub Pages" section
+-   Scroll down to the "GitHub Pages" section

 -   Select the source (I chose master branch in this instance)